syncfusion-content/wpf-docs/wpf/PivotGrid/RTL-support.md

 # RTL Support

-PivotGrid provides support to display the contents of the grid from Right-to-left.
-It can be achieved by setting the property **FlowDirection** in the PivotGrid control.
+PivotGrid provides support to display the contents of the Grid from right-to-left.
+It can be achieved by setting the `FlowDirection` property of the PivotGrid control to "RightToLeft".

-Property

-* **FlowDirection** - Gets or sets the flow direction for the PivotGrid control.

-## Defining the property in PivotGrid

-It can be achieved by setting the **FlowDirection** property of PivotGrid control to RightToLeft.
-It can be done either in *XAML* or in *Code-Behind*.

-If through **XAML**, please refer the below code snippet.
+If you want to achieve this through *XAML*, please refer the below code sample.

 {% highlight xaml %}